“A pleasant 4.0 mile run through the peaceful Lookout Mountain Preserve.”

 Low seasonal pools border the trail as it works past the base of a short ridge.
 Ahead, a sweeping switchback turns up the slope to climb through a grove of alders that let in the light.
 The remainder of the trail travels over a gravel reinforced tread with alders on either side.

-Cross over the access road to reach the Lookout Loop Trail
+Cross over the access road to continue west past the Baneberry Trail

 .
-Continue west to quickly reach a "Y" on the wide gravel and stone-embedded path.
-Take the right option (as mapped) to head up a generously wide singletrack that meanders over a bridge and uphill.
+Keep right (as mapped) to head up a generously wide singletrack that meanders over a bridge and uphill.
 The forest is open and is composed mostly of deciduous trees.
 Occasional drainage work is easily navigated and keeps the mud and puddles at bay.

-Look for a towering moss-covered tree on the left just after the rolling climb peaks and begins a gradual descent.
+.
+Look for a towering moss-covered tree on the left before a gradual descent.
 This quiet sentinel is followed by a tree-lined corridor that works down to a fern-covered slope.
 Here the trail juts upwards for a punchy climb that will require careful footwork if the ground is covered in wet leaves.
 The climbing continues with short sections of level ground interspersed.
 Runners will have to work harder as the cadence of switchback and climb, switchback and climb continues for sometime.
 It's not over-taxing, but it will get your heart rate up.

-Eventually, the trail levels off at a small clearing where the bottom of the Lake Whatcom View Trail
+Eventually, the trail levels off at a small clearing where it intersects the Baneberry Trail

 About halfway up, a shrouded view of Lake Whatcom pops up through the trees before the trail follows a small ridgeline along the edge of the slope.
 Things get tighter as the narrow path picks through the trees and works up a series of switchbacks.
 At the top, the trail halts at a small split-log bench that sits in front of a small view of Lake Whatcom and Stewart Mountain.
-Take a moment to snap some photos, breath, or just enjoy the framed view before heading back down the tight corners to return to the Lookout Loop Trail
+This loop turns around after you've checked out the view or snapped some shots.

-right to continue along the loop.
-The path noticeably widens as it completes a small climb before starting a steady doubletrack descent back to the "Y." This section is less entertaining, but there are still a number of views along the way.
+widens into a gravelly road.
+This section is less entertaining, but there are still a number of views along the way.
 There are also some more aggressive drainage ditches employed here and parts can be quite slick when covered in wet leaves.

 Back at the access road, runners can turn left (as mapped) for a direct exit back to the parking area.
 Or that can head right to extend the run by adding on the Waterfall Loop Trail

 .
-Or, option number three is to go straight and run down the Lower Lookout Trail
+Or, option number three is to go straight and run down the bottom of the Rufus Creek Trail.

 Flora & Fauna